 There’s a lot of emphasis on physical strength when it comes to athletic training, especially for hockey players.
 Hockey players need about as much strength as they can get, from muscular to cardiovascular strength.
-What about goalies?
+But what about goalies?
 They don’t move around nearly as much as the offensive and defensive lines, who spend significantly more time skating around and fighting.
 Funnily enough, vision training for NHL goalies is one of the most important regimens.

-Goalies need a whole different strategy.
+Goalies need a whole different training strategy than most players.
 A large part of their job on the ice is to spot and follow the puck like a hawk locking in on its prey.
 That kind of visual precision doesn’t come from doing squats or 30 minutes on the treadmill.
 It comes from very specific eye training and exercises.

 Vision Training in Hockey